 However, most people will have to sit an English language test at A2 level.

-Taking the IELTS Life Skills test, will cost £150.
+Taking the IELTS Life Skills test will cost £150.

-You will be charged £150 per test that you attempt.
+Applicants will be charged £150 per attempt.

 Total cost: £0-150+